codehsbooks/apjava/Basic-Java/if-statements.md

 ```
 if (boolean expression one)
 {
-    //Segment of code that will run if boolean expression one is true
+    // Segment of code that will run if boolean expression one is true
 }
 else if (boolean expression two)
 {
-    //Segment of code that will run if boolean expression two is true
+    // Segment of code that will run if boolean expression two is true
 }
 else
 {
-    //Segment of code that will run if boolean expression one and boolean expression two are both false
+    // Segment of code that will run if boolean expression one and boolean expression two are both false
 }
 ```